 How do you fill in the blanks?

-Thanks to Stencyl 2 and beyond, this process is semi-automated, but let's step back a bit and understand what each of the blanks mean, so you aren't lost when you browse your logic later on.
+This process is facilitated by Stencyl, but before we get to that, let's step back a bit and understand what each of the blanks mean, so you aren't lost when you browse your logic later on.

 - The first blank lets you pick the target Actor.
 (For Scenes, there's no blank at all since it applies to the current Scene)